Building a Class with Tartans of All Kinds

 Our admission process reflects Carnegie Mellon's values and core competencies, including diversity, equity, inclusion, collaboration, communication, community engagement, concern for others, self-directed learning and critical thinking.
 We recommend that you think creatively about how your experiences in and out of the classroom showcase these characteristics.
 We also encourage you to consider how to share your experiences and aspirations so the admission committee can learn more about you as an applicant, student and person beyond a list of accomplishments.

-Academic and Artistic Potential
+Academic and Creative Potential

 Our admission process is designed to select a highly talented, diverse undergraduate population with high aspirations who will succeed at Carnegie Mellon.
 If you’re applying to academic programs, your high school talent and/or potential will be a significant factor in our admission decision because it’s the most meaningful indication of your motivation and abilities.
 We pay close attention to your curriculum rigor, the grades you’ve earned and the work you’ve accomplished.
 We’re interested in seeing that you’ve challenged yourself within your secondary school environment.
-If you’re applying to programs in the fine arts, your artistic performance will be either the main factor or a significant factor (depending on the program) in our admission decision.
+If you’re applying to programs in the College of Fine Arts, your artistic performance will be either the main factor or a significant factor (depending on the program) in our admission decision.